offmywave011/masterconcrete/Getting-started.md

       }
     }

 **Please note:** Typically the `x86` architecture can also be removed for the release (production) build, since it's used only on emulators.
-The `armeabi` architecture is not longer supported.
+The `armeabi` architecture is no longer supported.

 ## Tuning the Android Manifest